tsolomko/BitByteData/2-0-Plans.md

 would be extremely breaking change, and in a very subtle way.
 On the other hand, current behavior is consistent with the behavior of `Data` which maybe is a good thing.

-### Remove `ByteReader.data` property

-This property is not really used in BitByteData (apart from converting initializers, but they can be reimplemented without this property) and its supposed usage scenarios aren't immediately clear in theory.
-This makes it a candidate for removal, but there are two concerns:

-1. We have to make sure that under no circumstances the internal pointer inside the readers becomes invalid.
-The presence of `data` property adds some guarantees for the validity of this pointer.
-2. My [other project](https://github.com/tsolomko/SWCompression) heavily uses this `data` property.

 ### Remove `ByteReader.offset` property

-In theory, this property is an implementation detail of all readers and currently it is even true in practice: there is a "true" internal `_offset` property and public `offset` property is computed using it.
-We could remove it and instead directly increment internal pointer inside the readers, but there are still some semi-open questions remaining:

-1. Changing the offset is an extremely valuable functionality.
-To replace it, we could provide a new method, `seek(by:)`, for this, but it would be extremely source-breaking.
-2. What about offset's getter?
-There are some situations where it is important to know the current offset of the reader.

-The last question actually highlights another issue: indices in general in Swift world aren't necessarily zero-based.
-This leads to the problem that the value of the reader's offset is nonsensical without knowing what the base value is.
-This may be another argument in favor of removing `offset` property.
+Indices in general in Swift world aren't necessarily zero-based.
+This leads to a problem where the value of the reader's offset is somewhat useless without knowing what the starting value is.

 ### Combine `bitMask` and `offset` properties of _bit_ readers